conan-io/docs/tutorial/creating_packages/define_package_information.rst

     hello/1.0 (test package): RUN: ./example
     hello/1.0: Hello World Release! (with color!)

-As you can see both the tests and the Conan test_package linked against the *libhello-static.a* library successfully.
+As you can see both the tests for the library and the Conan *test_package* linked against the *libhello-static.a* library successfully.

 Properties model: setting information for specific generators
 -------------------------------------------------------------